Rohan735-cool/Exoplanet-Research-NASA/README.md

 import seaborne as sn'

 ### Step 5
-Now that we have important important libraries, it's time to
+Now that we have important important libraries, it's time to show the notebook our csv file.
+Bash:- ' "A Variable" = "File_Name" .'
+[This Variable is important, so name it carefully.]

+### Step 6
+It's finally time to mine the data.
+First, you need to find the column header, because those are usally between 50-100 (in NASA Files).

 Process Logs: See the /Process_logs folder for early drafts, handwritten notes, and development stages of this project.